 The Act requires that institutions use one of the following three methods:

-The University of St. Francis meets these requirements by assigning a secure login and pass code to each student.
+The University of St. Francis meets these requirements by assigning a secure login and password to each student.
 All registered students are assigned unique identification numbers, which correspond with a specific username for each student.
 These accounts use the Lightweight Directory Access Protocol (LDAP) to authenticate the user.
-Students establish their own password and are required to change their password every 180 days.
+Students, then establish their own password and are required to change their password every 365 days on a rolling basis.
 In addition, three security questions need to be answered by students before a password can be voluntarily changed.
+Passwords are also required to meet contemporary length and character complexity requirements.

-To further ensure compliance, online instructors use randomized test questions and timed exams.
+To further ensure compliance, online instructors use biometric (facial recognition) proctoring software, randomized test questions and timed exams.

 Adopted June 2010